In six hundred thirty six, it was taken by the Saracens: In eleven hundred and four,

 The main courtyard of the Citadel

 Today's citadel is mainly the result of Ottoman additions and changes made during the British Mandate of Palestine, but some underground halls belong to the Crusader fortress.
-Acre was seized by Saladin in 1187, but King Richard I the Lionheart re-conquered it in 1191 during the Third Crusade.
-German Emperor Frederick II landed at Acre to lead the Sixth Crusade in 1228 and French King Louis IX, after his failed attempt to conquer Egypt, reached Acre in 1250 where he promoted the strengthening of its fortifications (Seventh Crusade).
+Acre was seized by Saladin in 1187, but King Richard I the Lionheart conquered it back in 1191 during the Third Crusade.
+German Emperor Frederick II landed at Acre to lead the Sixth Crusade in 1228 and French King Louis IX, after his failed attempt to conquer Egypt during the Seventh Crusade, reached Acre in 1250 where he promoted the strengthening of its fortifications.

-Museum of Israel - Jerusalem: (left) relief found at Acre and depicting a standing lion, heraldic symbol of the Lusignan family who were kings of Jerusalem and of Cyprus; (right) fresco bearing the cross of the Order of St. John found at Acre
+Museum of Israel at Jerusalem: from Acre: (left) relief depicting a rampant lion, heraldic symbol of the Lusignan kings of Jerusalem and of Cyprus; (right) fresco bearing the cross of the Order of St. John

 Nicoḷ Polo, a Venetian merchant and the father of Marco, the author of a well known book of travel accounts in the Far East, resided at Acre for two years at the end of a journey during which he visited Bukhara and today's Beijing.

 Conflicts between Genoese and Venetian merchants lasted until the very final days of Christian Acre which was conquered by the Mamelukes in May 1291.
 The Hospitallers escaped to Cyprus, but a few years later they conquered Rhodes, which they lost in 1522.
-In 1530 they were granted possession of Malta by German Emperor Charles V who was also King of Sicily.
+In 1530 they were granted possession of Malta by Holy Roman Emperor Charles V who was also King of Sicily.

 The buildings and streets of today's Acre lie above those of the medieval town.
 A passageway built by the Knights Templars, another military order, between their headquarters in Acre and the harbour provides an opportunity to see the underground town.

 After being seized by the Mamelukes, Acre lost its relevance as a trading port and it rapidly declined.
-It regained importance in the XVIIth century when it was included in the territories of Druze Emir Fakhr ad-Din II, who ruled Lebanon.
+It regained importance in the early XVIIth century when it was included in the territories of Druze Emir Fakhr ad-Din II, who ruled parts of Lebanon.
 A number of khans (inns for merchants) were built in the XVIIIth century and in one of these Turner found accommodation during his stay at Acre: A Turk directed me to the house of Signor Pasqualigo Malagamba our vice consul (..), an Italian whom I found lodged in a khan, there being few houses in the city that do not belong to the Pasha. (..)
 In this khan Signor M. has six or seven tolerable apartments for which he pays rent to the Pasha and of these he has put me into a very comfortable one.
-Another British traveller provided additional information on the vice-consul: Of the Franks here the chief are the consuls of England and France; the first is an Italian who receives no compensation from our government, but trades with certain privileges of office.
-James Silk Buckingham - Travels in Palestine - 1821

 Acre has retained a distinct Ottoman character thanks to the mosque built by Ahmed al-Jazzar, governor of Acre at the end of the XVIIIth century.
 He most likely had his mosque designed by an architect familiar with the monuments of Constantinople.
 Al-Jazzar amassed a fortune by levying duties on all possible activities and with it he financed the construction of the mosque and of his nearby palace.